9 digital marketing tips for banks

 Man looking at tablet

 Media companies have long invested in digital storytelling technology, and have seen impressive results.
-NBC News, for example, have published an array of impressive digital stories.
+NBC News, for example, has published an array of impressive digital stories.

 Assortment of BBC stories